David has been in touch again, and he has very kindly taken the trouble to answer your questions on his HO scale elevated train track.

 The smallest radii ( curves) I used was #2, 438mm.
 I was amazed at how many configurations would have worked.
 See photo of control panel for track plan.

 I was determined to have an elevated coaling facility and the result over loco shed was the result, as nothing else would work, no room below.
+That’s how I ended up with my HO scale elevated train track.

 The 4 dead ends on the right hand side are intentional, designed for further expansion of the layout.
 Because “KARRAWIDGEE” occupies the space needed for the next layout it had to moved on and the new owner will use those dead ends to connect to his other larger layout.